915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 The [`pprint`](../library/pprint.html#module-pprint "pprint: Data pretty printer.") module offers more sophisticated control over printing both built\-in and user defined objects in a way that is readable by the interpreter.
-When the result is longer than one line, the âpretty printerâ adds line breaks and indentation to more clearly reveal data structure:
+When the result is longer than one line, the “pretty printer” adds line breaks and indentation to more clearly reveal data structure: